Science-backed tips for sticking to your New Year 2023 resolutions

 Wondering how you will stick to the long list of resolutions you have crafted for yourself?
 Here're some science-backed tips that will help you achieve all your New Year goals.

 While it's true that two-thirds of people give up on their resolutions within the first few weeks of making them, you must not give up on the tradition completely.
-You must not stop yourself from becoming your best version just because you fear slipping up on your resolutions a few months from now.
-Since, with the right strategies, a bit of dedication and some science-backed advice, you can make some achievable, realistic resolutions that give you a sense of motivation and responsibility in the next twelve months.
+Do not stop yourself from becoming your best version just because you fear slipping up on your resolutions a few months from now.
+With the right strategies, a bit of dedication and some science-backed advice, you can make some achievable, realistic resolutions that give you a sense of motivation and responsibility in the next 12 months.

 To help you stick to your promises to yourself and celebrate the beauty of a fresh start, we have listed some science-backed tips, sourced from books, research studies and experts.